How to Apply for a Library Card

 Vacation loans available on most not “new” items for a double loan period.

-*A $15 maximum fine applies if you return all overdue materials and pay the fine on the same business day.
+*A $15 maximum fine applies if you return all EG Library-owned overdue materials and pay the fine on the same business day.
+Any fees on items owned by other libraries will be charged at full value.

 How to Renew Materials